TienNguyenKha/Diabetes-Prediction/README.md

 ![testAPI](assets/testAPI.png)

 ### Using Prometheus and Grafana:
-To capture and export metrics (counter and histogram).
-I utilized `Opentelemetry`.
-Prometheus will then use port 8099 to scrape these metrics.
-Grafana will be set up to show these metrics on the customized dashboard.

 #### Node exporter:
 The Node Exporter will collect information such as CPU usage, memory usage, disk usage, and network usage.
 It help us to monitor the health of Kubernetes nodes and troubleshoot performance.
+Additionally, we already have a template dashboard for it that only needs to be reused.

 * Navigate to http://grafana.tiennk.com/
 ![NodeExporterStep1](assets/NodeExporterStep1.png)